Liam McHale: Coaching career

 McHale was a Gaelic football selector on the Mayo team that reached the 2004 All-Ireland Senior Football Championship final, which Mayo lost to Kerry.

 In 2013, McHale was involved in coaching the successful St Brigid's GAA team which won the All-Ireland Senior Club Football Championship, under manager Kevin McStay.

 In October 2014, it was announced McHale would join the Cavan backroom team.

 McHale also served as a selector of the Roscommon GAA squad which won the 2017 Connacht Senior Football Championship.
 However, his charges were heavily defeated in an All-Ireland quarter-final replay against his native Mayo.

 In December 2019, Westmeath GAA club Athlone confirmed that McHale would be its new senior manager.

 After Kevin McStay was appointed as manager of the Mayo senior team in 2022, McStay named him as a coach and selector.
 He departed the setup after a year.

-On the 7th of November 2023 he was hired as the new manager of the Mayo ladies football team on a three-year contract.
+On 7 November 2023 he was hired as the new manager of the Mayo ladies football team on a three-year contract.